mivano/azure-cost-cli/README.md

     -t, --timeframe       The timeframe to use for the costs.
 Defaults to BillingMonthToDate.
 When set to Custom, specify the from and to dates using the --from and --to options
         --from            The start date to use for the costs.
 Defaults to the first day of the previous month --to              The end date to use for the costs.
-Defaults to the current date
+Defaults to the current date --others-cutoff    10         The number of items to show before collapsing the rest into an 'Others' item
+        --query           JMESPath query string.
+See http://jmespath.org/ for more information and examples

 COMMANDS:
     show    Show the cost details for a subscription